-Delleperche Joseph, Chairman
+Delleperche Joseph, CPA - Chairman

-Delle is currently the Treasurer for the Miami-Dade Community Action Agency and Human Services Board of Directors (CAA).
-Delle is also a member of the South Florida American Diabetes Association Board of Directors.
 Delle was honored by the South Florida Business Journal as one of the Journal’s 40 Under 40 best and brightest business professionals in South Florida for 2013.

 Delle holds a Master’s of Science in Finance degree from Florida International University and received his undergraduate degree from Boston University.
-Delle is also a licensed Certified Public Accountant (CPA) in the State of Florida and a member of the Florida Institute of Certified Public Accountants (FICPA).
+Delle is also a licensed Certified Public Accountant in the State of Florida and a member of the Florida Institute of Certified Public Accountants (FICPA).

-Patricia Elizee, Vice-Chairman
+Patricia Elizee, Esq. - Vice-Chairman

 Ms. Elizee was formerly a legal fellow at Americans of Immigrant Justice where she handled a diverse case load.
 She handled cases dealing with immigrant victims of domestic violence and deportation issues.
 Ms. Elizee is currently very active in the community.
 She is an active member in different community oriented organizations.
 She is a member of the American Immigration Lawyers Association and serves on the board of the Haitian Lawyers Association.

-Lumana Joseph, Treasurer
+Dr. Lumana Joseph, PT, DPT - Treasurer

 Lumana holds a Doctorate Degree in Physical Therapy from the University of South Florida with a Business Certification in the field of Physical Therapy, and a Masters Degree in Physical Therapy.
 She is an experienced Physical Therapist and an APTA member.
 She has been practicing Physical Therapy since 2008.
 She works in various Physical Therapy settings including outpatient and acute care, skilled nursing facilities, rehabilitation centers and home health agencies.
 Lumana commenced her Physical Therapy practice in February 2011.
 Lumana Joseph has also been a Massage Therapist for many years.
 She worked as a Massage Therapist while pursuing a degree in Physical Therapy.
 Lumana is also a Certified Life Coach and her goal is to provide excellent patient care and provide continuous education to patients and their families for optimal health.
 Lumana speaks Creole and Spanish.

-Patrick Martin, Secretary
+Patrick Martin, Esq. - Secretary

 Patrick F. Martin is a Shareholder at the law firm of Greenberg Traurig.
 He focuses his practice on employment law matters, representing employers of all sizes before state and federal courts, as well as administrative agencies such as the Department of Labor, the Equal Employment Opportunity Commission and the Florida Commission on Human Relations.